chongder6/LLM_from_Scratch/README.md

 Day 3 - After few days I will be uploading the full code upto Input-target Pair, then proceed for vector
         embeddings and all

+Day 4 - Today will be implementing the dataloader then i will go for vecors and all